ChengshuLi/MoMaGen/docs/tutorials/custom-tasks.md

 ---

-## Step 4: Annotate Source Demonstrations
+## Step 4: Process Source Demonstrations

 In this step, you will **annotate the source demonstration** and **generate the configuration files** that contain the information required for MoMaGen data generation.